emoncms/emoncms/docs/setup.md

     rpi-rw

 Enable the local emoncms with:

+    sudo service redis-server start

+and then:

     localemoncms-enable

-and, due to error in script (to be fixed in next release):

-    sudo service redis-server start

 Note: to disable again: localemoncms-disable